-- 1. Check that your device is connected to your computer. - To start a debug session, go to the RUN AND DEBUG view and select the Arm Debugger configuration in the list Click Start Debugging.
-Click Start Debugging.
-Alternatively, if you have installed the Keil Studio Pack, go to the CMSIS view and click Debug in the Solution outline header, or next to the project that you want to debug. - 3.
-If you are using a device with multiple cores and you did not specify a "processorName" in the launch.json file, and you do not have the CMSIS csolution extension installed, then you must select the appropriate processor for your project in the Select a processor drop-down list that displays at the top of the window.
+3. If you are using a device with multiple cores and you did not specify a "processorName" in the launch.json file, and you do not have the CMSIS Solution extension installed, then you must select the appropriate processor for your project in the Select a processor drop-down list that displays at the top of the window.

 The Run and Debug view displays and the debug session starts.
-The debugger stops at the "main" function of your project.
+The debugger stops at the main() function of the program.

-4. Check the Debug Console tab to see the debugging output.
+Check the Debug Console tab to see the debugging output.
 If the Arm Debugger engine cannot be found on your machine, an Arm Debugger not found dialog box displays.